noefp/easy_gdb/README.md

 In the configuration file `egdb_files/egdb_conf/easyGDB_conf.php` you can customize the header variables `$dbTitle`, `$header_img` and `$db_logo` to change the site title, header image and site logo.
 The images are stored at `egdb_files/egdb_images/`.
 Try to change them and reload the web browser `localhost:8000/easy_gdb/index.php` to see the changes.

+   $dbTitle=  "Your site title"
+    $header_img = "your header image file name";
+    $db_logo=  "your toolbar logo file name";

 ### Footer logos

-In `egdb_files/egdb_images/logos/` you can place logo images (institutions, funding agencies, etc.), and you can use the file `logos.json` to customize size and link.
+In `egdb_files/egdb_images/logos/` you can place logo images (institutions, funding agencies, etc.), and you can use the file `egdb_files/json_files/customization/logos.json` to customize size and link.
 Logos are displayed in all pages at the footer.

 ### Toolbar